Isa Brown: Eggs, Height, Size and Raising Tips

 ISA Brown egg laying

 This breed of chicken is well-known for being a commercial egg-laying hen.
-Each hen will lay in excess of 300 large eggs per year for 2 years and has to potential to produce up to 500 eggs per year.
+Each hen will lay in excess of 300 large eggs per year for 2 years and has the potential to produce up to 500 eggs per year.

 The egg quality is superb, large in size, and uniform.
 All of these make it a valuable chicken for commercial egg production.